 Business Playbook

 Here’s a list of complaints that your business might receive.
-Each of the complainer personality types might come forward with any one of these complaints, so it’s important to know how to address them all for each type of customer.
+Each complainer personality type might come forward with any one of these complaints, so it’s important to know how to address them all for each type of customer.

 1. Lack of Communication

 We’ve all made this mistake.
-A missed phone call, an email slips through the cracks, and suddenly the customer thinks you’re ducking them.
+A missed phone call or email slips through the cracks, and suddenly, the customer thinks you’re ignoring them.
 Whether you want to deal with them or not, lacking in your communication is a quick way to upset a customer.

 How to Solve This Customer Complaint: